supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Execution Cycle.md

 # HALT Instruction

-Program execution halts only if the machine is turned off some sort of unrecoverable error occurs, or a program instruction that halts the computer is encountered.
+Program execution halts only if the machine is turned off, some sort of unrecoverable error occurs, or a program instruction that halts the computer is encountered.

 CPU breaks the fetch-decode-execute cycle on executing HALT instruction.
 Halt instruction is one of the [[Instruction Type#Transfer of Control Instructions|jump instructions]]. **Halting simply stops the clock** i.e. stops the program execution.